-La Zarza is a large “massive sulphide”, polymetallic deposit containing significant copper, gold and zinc resources.
-It is located in the prolific Iberian Pyrite Belt, the home to well-known large-scale mining operations including Rio Tinto, Neves Corvo, Las Cruces and Aguas Teñidas.
+La Zarza is a large polymetallic deposit containing copper, gold and zinc resources.
+It is located in the Iberian Pyrite Belt, the home to well-known large-scale mining operations including Rio Tinto, Neves Corvo, Las Cruces and Aguas Teñidas.
 Historically, La Zarza was a significant open-pit and underground pyrite mining operation until closure in the early 1990s.

-Previous investment in La Zarza by Ormonde was through a joint venture with the owner of the La Zarza mining concessions.
-Ormonde conducted major drilling programs and metallurgical studies on the La Zarza deposit, culminating in a feasibility study for an underground mining operation published in 2008.
-This feasibility study was based on a JORC (2004) Indicated Mineral Resource Estimate of 9.9 million tonnes grading 1.0% copper, 3.0% zinc, 1.6 g/t gold and 39 g/t silver, and found that the project, as envisaged at that time, did not provide sufficient financial returns to justify proceeding with development.
+Previous investment in La Zarza by Ormonde Mining was through a joint venture with the owner of the La Zarza mining concessions.
+Ormonde Mining conducted major drilling programmes and metallurgical studies on the La Zarza deposit, culminating in a 2008 feasibility study for an underground mining operation based on a JORC (2004) Indicated Mineral Resource Estimate of 9.9 million tonnes grading 1.0% copper, 3.0% zinc, 1.6 g/t gold and 39 g/t silver.

-The project was also the subject of a joint venture with Antofagasta Minerals S.A. in 2009-2010 which established the potential for a larger, low grade copper resource base.
+The feasibility study highlighted the need for a larger resource base to justify proceeding with development, and a joint venture with Antofagasta Minerals S.A. in 2009-2010 established the potential for a larger, low grade copper resource base.

-- data assets including the drillhole database, JORC resource block models and all feasibility study testwork, designs and models;
+• data assets including the drillhole database, JORC resource block models and all feasibility study testwork, designs and models; and

-The mining concessions for the project are held by Ormonde’s former joint venture partner.
+The mining concessions for the project are held by Ormonde Mining’s former joint venture partner.

-Ormonde has held discussions with several parties, some ongoing, with a view to unlocking value for Ormonde shareholders at a time of positive trends in copper and gold price forecasts.
+Ormonde Mining has held discussions with several parties with a view to unlocking value for Ormonde Mining shareholders at a time of positive trends in copper and gold price forecasts.

 Location: Andalucía, Spain